 - To understand what the most frequent objections will be

-Once you have defined your objective, it’s easier to know which organizations you need to call and whom you need to speak with too.
-Most salespeople use Google Search to find the organization website and build some context about who they are and what they do.
-You should also use LinkedIn to identify the right person in the organization to speak to, and learn a bit more about them too.
-I also check my prospects Twitter feed (if they have one) because it gives you an idea about what they are currently thinking about.
+Once you have defined your objectives, it’s easier to know which organizations you need to call and whom you need to speak with too.
+Most salespeople search online to find information about their prospects and build some context around who they are and what they do.

 Sales experts differ in their views on this subject.
 Some sales experts like to have the support of marketing to warm-up leads with digital marketing promotions ahead of calling.
 This is because it can help to build awareness and position your business ahead of calling, which can make it easier to get through to decision-makers.

 However, other sales experts believe that being reliant on marketing to generate and execute sales campaigns slows them down and potentially blocks opportunities before they have had the chance to speak to decision-makers and pitch for themselves.

 In my opinion, you should try both approaches and see what works best for you.
 In either case, you should always send some information following a successful cold call—but make sure this is just a taster so as not to steal the thunder of the sales pitch you will go on to deliver next.

 You need to be able to grab your contact’s attention in less than 30 seconds.
 As a result, it makes sense to work out how you are going to introduce yourself, introduce your business, and explain the purpose of your call.
 The call also needs to focus on something likely to be of interest to your prospective customer.